goeh/grails-sequence-generator/README.md

         ...
     }

-The AST Transformation will also add code in *beforeValidate()* that calls *getNextSequenceNumber()* to set the "number" property if it is not already set.
+The AST Transformation will also add code in *beforeValidate()* that sets the *number* property if it is not already set.

 So the only thing you really have to do is to annotate your domain class with @SequenceEntity and the number property will be set to a new unique number before the domain instance is saved to the database.